Prince Daniel, Duke of Västergötland

-Prince Daniel, Duke of Västergötland (born Olof Daniel Westling; 15 September 1973), is a member of the Swedish royal family.
-Prior to his marriage to the heir apparent, Crown Princess Victoria, he was a personal trainer and gym owner and ran a company called Balance Training with three gyms in central Stockholm.
+Prince Daniel, Duke of Västergötland (born Olof Daniel Westling; born 15 September 1973) is a member of the Swedish royal family by marriage to Victoria, Crown Princess of Sweden, making him the presumptive consort of Sweden.
+Prior to his marriage to the heir apparent to the Swedish throne, he was a personal trainer and gym owner and ran a company called Balance Training with three gyms in central Stockholm.

-Background and early life
+Early life and education

-Olof Daniel Westling was born on 15 September 1973 to Olle and Ewa Westling (born Ewa Westring) at Örebro Hospital, on the day Carl XVI Gustaf ascended the throne.
-His family initially lived in Örebro, but later moved to Ockelbo.
-He has a sister, Anna Westling Söderström (formerly Anna Westling Blom, born Anna Westling; 1970).
+Olof Daniel Westling was born on 15 September 1973 to Olle Westling and Ewa (née Westring) at Örebro Hospital.
+His mother and father worked for the postal service and social services, respectively.
+Shortly after his birth, the family moved to a suburb of Falun, and then again in 1978 to Ockelbo.
+He has an older sister, Anna.
 Most of his ancestors were farmers in the province of Hälsingland.
-Daniel Westling was christened at Almby Church in January 1974.
-His family has Forest Finnish ancestry and his father is a leader in the Forest Finnish community.
+Daniel was christened at Almby Church in January 1974.
+His father has Forest Finnish ancestry.

-After completing his education, he served for 15 months, as part of national conscription, in the Swedish Army at Hälsinge Regiment in Gävle and was honorably discharged as a second lieutenant.
-In 2001, he met the Crown Princess when he became her personal trainer.
+He graduated from Perslundaskolan, and also played hockey at the junior and A-team level.
+After completing his education, he worked as a care assistant in a nursing home.
+He completed 15 months of military service as part of national conscription in the Swedish Army at Hälsinge Regiment in Gävle.
+He was honorably discharged as a second lieutenant.
+Daniel then worked at an after-school center for children with special needs for about a year.

+Career

+In November 2009 it was reported that Westling was to step down as CEO and member of the Board of Directors of the Balance company, although he would continue to be an equity partner.
+It was expected that the same procedure would be followed with his involvements in other companies before he became prince.

+Personal life

+Relationship with Crown Princess Victoria

+In 2001, he met Victoria when he became her personal trainer.
+In May 2002 Expressen reported that he was dating Crown Princess Victoria.
+As the relationship progressed, the press noted that he did not appear comfortable with public attention.
+In July 2002, Daniel and Victoria were pictured kissing for the first time at a party.
 On 1 July 2008, he moved into a one-bedroom rental apartment in the Pagebyggnaden building on the grounds of Drottningholm Palace.
 The move was confirmed by the Royal Court.

-Career

-In November 2009 it was reported that Westling was to step down as CEO and member of the Board of Directors of the Balance company.
-He would still be an equity partner.
-It was expected that the same procedure would be followed with his involvements in other companies before he became prince.

-Engagement and marriage